Grand View Memorial Park Cemetery: Mausoleum construction

 In August 1924, the cemetery began construction on the north mausoleum, which expanded capacity to 5,700 crypts.

 The original chapel, mausoleum, and cemetery office are all in the Spanish Colonial Revival style.

+A separate chapel in the Spanish Colonial style was constricted in the early 1920's, located in a central location on the cemetery grounds.
+In the late 1920's a crematory was added to the back end of the chapel, with two retorts.
+The first cremation was on May 23, 1932.
+The cremated remains were given to the family.
+At a later date two more retorts were added, making a total of four.

 Hepburn ownership

 By 1929, the 25 acre cemetery had 4,000 interments, with about 10 percent of lots sold.
 Len C. Davis and his wife divorced that same year.
 The cemetery was one of the disputed assets in the case.
 In July 1930, a court ordered Len Davis to divest his interest in the cemetery in order to pay alimony to his wife.